 Dr. Trump received his medical education and completed his residency and fellowship at Johns Hopkins University in Baltimore, MD.
 He is the recipient of several national awards, some of which are on display in his ofﬁce.
 He has devoted a lot of time to developing Vitamin D-based treatments for cancer patients.

-But for many years, but particularly during this campaign season, Dr. Trump has had to deal with the fact that his name is Donald Trump.
+But for many years, and particularly during the last campaign season, Dr. Trump has had to deal with the fact that his name is Donald Trump.

 “People laugh or say ‘oh no that can’t be’ or they’ll accuse me, I think somewhat seriously, of having a fake ID card or credit card.
 I’ve had people say ‘is that really your credit card’ or ‘is that really your name?’
 I even had somebody at TSA ask me that,” said Trump.
 He also had a story to tell about getting out of a potential trafﬁc ticket, when he made the ofﬁcer laugh with his namesake.